E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

 Perhaps more important than exactly what a module is, is how it is written and used.
 A final E-CAM module adheres to current best-practice programming style conventions, is well documented and comes with either regression or unit tests (and any necessary associated data).
-E-CAM modules should be written in such a way that they can potentially take advantage of anticipated hardware developments in the near future (and this is one of the training objectives of E-CAM).
+E-CAM modules should be written in such a way that they can potentially take advantage of anticipated hardware developments in the near future (this is one of the training objectives of E-CAM).

 Objectives of E-CAM WP3 Quantum Dynamics